 In addition, the use of both English and French must be encouraged in meetings.
 Public servants working in these regions have the right to use the official language of their choice to:

 The federal public service designates a certain percentage of positions as bilingual by taking into account its obligations with respect to services to the public and to language of work.
-Where the provisions on language of work (Part V of the OLA) are incompatible with those on services to the public (Part IV of the OLA), the latter prevail.18 That said, bilingual employees working in bilingual‑designated regions have the right to the workplace tools they need to provide high‑quality services to the public in both official languages.19 Not all public service employees must be bilingual.
+Where the provisions on language of work (Part V of the OLA) are incompatible with those on services to the public (Part IV of the OLA), the latter prevail.19 That said, bilingual employees working in bilingual-designated regions have the right to the workplace tools they need to provide high-quality services to the public in both official languages.20 Not all public service employees must be bilingual.
 The linguistic profile of bilingual positions is determined according to the duties and responsibilities of the position.
-Incumbents of a bilingual position who meet the requirements of their position based on the results of a second‑language evaluation are eligible for the bilingualism bonus.20
+Incumbents of a bilingual position who meet the requirements of their position based on the results of a second-language evaluation are eligible for the bilingualism bonus.21

 While the 2023 legislative amendments clarified the methods of communication, publication and services covered by the OLA, they did not specify whether the language-of-work duties apply to in-person, hybrid and virtual work.
 Since the COVID-19 pandemic began, the last two types of work have become commonplace in the federal public service.